SachinVarghese/telma/README.md

 ### Assemble Two Toolkits for Comparison

-For our example lets define two different toolkits, `Toolkit 1` with two similar search tools and `Toolkit 2` with three varied tools.
+For our example let's define two different toolkits, `Toolkit 1` with two similar search tools and `Toolkit 2` with three varied tools.

 ```python